0122345/c-practise/ReadMe.md

 # This is C-programming-Class

-## Content here's first assignment snapdshots
+## Content here's first assignment snapshots: i will upload them later